Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Test_USB_Camera.md

 python3 camera_test.py
 ```

 The image will be saved as `captured_frame.jpg` in the current directory.
+Remember to adjust the video source (`/dev/video0`, `/dev/video1`, etc.) based on the device detected earlier.

 ---